joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6981914/2026/01/18/drake-maye-patriots-texans-playoff-win/

 **Patriots' next challenge: Focus on No. 1 seed (Broncos), not No. 2 quarterback (Stidham)**\
 `Vrabel can’t order players to tune out the talk shows and social media.
-But he find the next team-building exercise to keep them focused.`\
+But he can find the next team-building exercise to keep them hungry.`\
 https://nytimes.com/athletic/6981910/2026/01/18/patriots-texans-afc-championship-broncos/

 **Knuckleballer Wilbur Wood, a tireless titan of the 1970s, dies at 84**\